Dr. Gary Tanchak, D.C.

 A 3200mAh battery is more than enough capacity.
 Not many in this space rival this amount of battery juice.

-achedaway pro removable battery charging port
+achedaway pro: removable battery and charging port

 It is possible to use multiple batteries – and charge them individually.